 Before heading out in snowy or icy conditions, here's everything you need to know:

-2, PLAN YOUR ROUTE Before you set off on your journey you should ensure that you plan your route.
+Before you set off on your journey you should ensure that you plan your route.
 Try to keep up to date with the latest local weather and any traffic updates to help make your journey as smooth as possible.
 In doing this, your journey should be less stressful if you know exactly how to get to your destination and you can help to avoid getting yourself stuck in roadworks and congestion.
-It's always a good idea to plan an alternative route too as this will help you out if there's a problem on your original route.
+It's always a good idea to plan an alternative route too as this will help you out if there's a problem with your original route.

 When you're on the road you want to ensure that you're prepared for the possibility that something could go wrong.
-To do this you should prepare a winter breakdown kit, which could be equipped with the following; demisting pad, torch, a blanket, jump-start cables, ice scraper, a phone charger, screenwash and some snacks.
+To do this you should prepare a winter breakdown kit, which could be equipped with the following; a demisting pad, torch, a blanket, jump-start cables, an ice scraper, a phone charger, a screenwash and some snacks.
 If your car breaks down during the winter this can have much more serious complications than any other time of the year, so it's a good idea to keep these essentials in your car just in case you experience a mechanical problem.

 Before you even think about starting your engine, it's important to make sure that all you're windows and windscreens are free of ice, snow and condensation before you set off.
 Visibility when driving is extremely important and it's not good enough to just scrap a small hole in your windscreen so that you can peep out of it.
 Too much ice and heavy snow will reduce your visibility so do try to ensure that you are always equipped with a de-icer and a screen scraper and watch out for gritters and snowploughs.
 Also, don't forget to check that your wipers are in good condition and replace these if necessary.